-For many people the decision will be swayed by what’s affordable to them.
-In most areas of the UK, average monthly rents have always tended to be higher than mortgage repayments, making buying a better bet, as long as you can afford the deposit.
+For many people, the decision will be swayed by what’s affordable to them.
+In most areas of the UK, average monthly rents are higher than mortgage repayments, making buying a better bet, as long as you can afford the deposit.

 - If house prices rise, you will benefit from the increase in value, especially if you decide to downsize at a later stage.